Apple Crab tree sales will begin on August 28th, 2023. Trees will ship the following spring on a date you choose as you checkout.

-An Applecrab is a hybrid between an apple and crabapple.
-This cross is typically well suited for colder climates and makes a much hardier fruit tree.
-The fruit normally averages about 2″ inches in diameter.
-As a result, when combining the two varieties you get a fruit that is larger than a crabapple yet produces as heavily as crabapple.
-Most people would look at an applecrab and think it’s an apple, and there is truth in that thought.
-The difference is the applecrab has the ability to produce a much larger crop of fruit than a regular apple tree.
+An Applecrab is a hybrid between an apple and a crab apple.
+This cross is typically well suited for colder climates and makes a much hardier fruit tree—the fruit averages about 2″ inches in diameter.
+As a result, when combining the two varieties, you get a larger fruit than a crabapple yet produces as heavily as crabapple.
+Most people would look at an apple crab and think it’s an apple, and there is truth in that thought.
+The difference is that apple crab can produce a much larger fruit crop than a regular apple tree.

-Our trees are unique, specially selected for their special characteristics.
-Our Applecrabs are very palatable and sweet tasting, comparable to or better in taste than most modern apples today.
-Add in good disease resistance and you will have trees that are beneficial for wildlife, especially Whitetail deer.
-Therefore, when the best of both worlds come together you get a fruit that is larger than a crabapple yet produces as heavily as a crabapple.
+Our trees are unique, specially selected for their particular characteristics.
+Our Applecrabs are very palatable and sweet-tasting, comparable to or better in taste than most modern apples today.
+Add in good disease resistance, and you will have trees beneficial for wildlife, especially Whitetail deer.
+Therefore, when the best of both worlds come together, you get a larger fruit than a crabapple yet produce as heavily as a crabapple.
 You get a tree that’s exceptional when planting trees for wildlife.

 These trees come from scion wood taken from the original tree, essentially giving you a clone of the original tree.
-The end goal is to provide fruit trees that are dependable food sources and for attracting wildlife, especially the Whitetail deer.
+The end goal is to provide fruit trees that are dependable food sources and attract wildlife, especially the Whitetail deer.

-We all want traits that meet our own individual needs.
-The Applecrab provides such needs as consistent and abundant fruit crops, very sweet palatable fruit, varied drop times and lengths.
-Add in enough built in disease resistance and you get a tree that requires less maintenance to be very productive.
+We all want traits that meet our individual needs.
+The apple crab provides such needs as consistent and abundant fruit crops, sweet, palatable fruit, and various drop times and lengths.
+Add in enough built-in disease resistance, and you get a tree that requires less maintenance to be very productive.

-Applecrab trees will add the diversity that will meet your hunting or management needs.
+Applecrab trees will add diversity to meet your hunting or management needs.

 Showing 1–12 of 15 results